Abd al-Samad Khan: Campaign against Banda Singh Bahadur

-Despite the tightening siege—with Abd‑us‑Samad Khan and Zain‑ud‑din Ahmed Khan positioned on opposite sides and other forces guarding the remaining flanks—the Sikhs held onto Sadhaura stubbornly.
+Despite the tightening siege—with Abd‑us‑Samad Khan and Zain‑ud‑din Ahmed Khan positioned on opposite sides and other forces guarding the remaining flanks—the Sikhs held on to Sadhaura stubbornly.
 In an effort to unsettle the defenders, Banda Singh Bahadur sent small groups from Lohgarh to launch surprise attacks.
 However, as soon as these groups appeared, the besiegers from all sides counterattacked, causing the relief attempts to fail while the Sikhs’ supplies began to dwindle.
 Eventually, with their food and munitions nearly exhausted, the Sikhs in Sadhaura had no choice but to leave the fort and retreat to the stronger position at Lohgarh.
 In the first week of October 1713, they mounted a determined counterattack against the local Zamindari militia.
 Although the hired soldiers struggled against the fearless Khalsa fighters, the Sikhs managed to break through the enemy lines and withdraw with few losses.
 Later, the Mughal forces reported their victory and the capture of Sadhaura to the Emperor, who was pleased with the news.
 In recognition, the Subedar received an imperial decree and a special royal robe (Khilat).

 After the fort was evacuated, Abd‑us‑Samad Khan and Zain‑ud‑din Ahmed Khan pursued the retreating Sikhs to the fort at Lohgarh.
 Realizing they could not stand against the large imperial army, Banda Singh Bahadur put his escape plan into action.
 Once his supporters from Sadhaura joined him, he fled into the hills and soon disappeared from view.
 The Mughal forces delayed their chase for a few days, fearing a counterattack, and a later search through the hills found no trace of the Sikhs.

 The news of Sadhaura’s fall and the escape of Banda Singh Bahadur and his men reached the Emperor in Delhi on 9 October 1713.
 On 13 December 1713, Zakariya Khan reported that after the fortress was captured, 900 Sikh heads had been taken and displayed on spears in the Chandni Chowk Bazaar—a sight witnessed by the Emperor.
 For his role, Zakariya Khan was honored with a royal robe, a ceremonial staff (jigah), a banner, later a drum, and an extra military rank of one hundred Sawar.